Darshan-D/Spiderman-Learn-to-code/README.md

 # Spiderman-Learn-to-code
-Help people learn to code python, using fun games.
+Help people learn to code python, where the story line is, if you code correctly, Spiderman will get to reach his home.

 ## Dependencies
 * Pygame